MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 Programs specify this additional declarative information by defining and using *attributes*.

-The next example declares a **HelpAttribute** attribute, which can be placed on program entities to provide links to their associated documentation.
+The next example defines a **HelpAttribute** attribute, which can be placed on program entities to provide links to their associated documentation.